The BioBTX technology

 The technology we use to create BTX is called Integrated Cascading Catalytic Pyrolysis (ICCP) technology.
 First, the feedstock is heated to a high temperature inside a reactor in a process called pyrolysis.
 The vapours released in this process are transferred to a second reactor where they are directly transformed into aromatics by means of catalytic conversion.
 Finally, the liquid BTX product is collected, thus completing the process.

 The main benefit of this integrated two-step process is the absence of direct contact between the feedstock and the catalyst.
 This protects the catalyst by poisoning from contaminants, for example, by minerals from the biomass, thereby increasing its lifetime significantly.
 It also makes it possible to process highly contaminated feedstocks such as crude glycerin, increasing the flexibility of the technology.
-Moreover, by using tow-step process the pyrolysis and catalytic process steps are separated, which allows for independent control of process variables and optimization of each step.
+Moreover, by using two-step process the pyrolysis and catalytic process steps are separated, which allows for independent control of process variables and optimization of each step.
 Currently our ICCP technology is the most cost competitive known technology for the creation of sustainable BTX.

 Currently BioBTX uses two different groups of feedstocks to produce BTX: bio-based feedstock and plastic waste